Elias-Gu/MPM2D/README.md

 - [Eigen](http://eigen.tuxfamily.org/index.php?title=Main_Page)
         - Alternatively, `Eigen` can be used to replace `Algebra`, but it is not as fast.
 The source code is in `ext/Eigen/MPM2D/src/` (not updated).

-The following are optional dependencies :
+The followings are optional dependencies :
 - [ffmpeg](https://www.ffmpeg.org/)
         - Output .mp4 videos.
 - [OpenMP](https://www.openmp.org/)